tapio/weep/Readme.md

 Avoid dependencies and prefer small, embeddable ones.
 Use no GPL licensed code (expect possibly with separate tools).

 Use modern C++11 with STL, but no Boost.
-Also try to keep the amount of templates and inheritance at a minimum.
+Also try to keep the amount of templates and inheritance at a minimum, and prefer simple solution instead of lots of abstraction levels etc.

 ## Known Issues